jaguarRiveroCisco/SecureProcessManager/README.md

 ${BASE_INCLUDE_DIR}/api
 )

-# Link the installed library
+# Link the installed library THIS PATH IS ALSO IMPORTANT
 link_directories(${CMAKE_SOURCE_DIR}/../../ProcessController/install/lib)

 # Create an executable